gilzoide/godot-lua-pluginscript/README.md

 written in GDScript/C#/Visual Script and vice-versa.

+## Documentation
+The API is documented using [LDoc](https://stevedonovan.github.io/ldoc/manual/doc.md.html) and is available online at [github pages](https://gilzoide.github.io/godot-lua-pluginscript/topics/README.md.html).

+Generate the documentation with the following command:

+    # make docs

 ## Installing

 Put a built release of the library into the project folder and restart Godot.